vt6/vt6/spec/foundation.md

 Some shells allow multiple such pipelines of child processes to be running in parallel.
 In this case, each pipeline of child processes started by the shell is usually called a **job**.
 For each job, the stdin of the first process in the job's pipeline is called the **job's stdin**, and the stdout of the last process in the job's pipeline is called the **job's stdout**.
-When multiple jobs are running below a shell, the shell's stdin is identical to all jobs' stdins, and the shell's stdout is identical to all jobs' stdouts.
+When multiple jobs are running below a shell, the shell's stdin is identical to all jobs' stdins, and the shell's stdout is identical to all jobs' stdouts, except where input/output redirection is configured.

 We will use the term **client** to refer to any process that is not a terminal and which is receiving text data from or sending text data to a terminal either directly, or indirectly through a pipeline as described above.

 ## 1.2.
 Producers, consumers, peers

 Throughout this document and other VT6 specifications, we will use the following terms to refer to processes inside such a pipeline:

-* A **producer** is a process that writes text onto its stdout, such that the next process in the pipeline receives that text on its stdin.
+- A **producer** is a process that writes text onto its stdout, such that the next process in the pipeline receives that text on its stdin.
-* A **consumer** is a process that reads text from its stdin, which has been put there by the previous process in the pipeline.
+- A **consumer** is a process that reads text from its stdin, which has been put there by the previous process in the pipeline.
-* A process's **peers** are those processes (if existing) that are directly connected to that process via one of the pipes that form the pipeline.
+- A process's **peers** are those processes (if existing) that are directly connected to that process via one of the pipes that form the pipeline.
   The peer that consumes the process's stdout is called its **consuming peer**.
   The peer that produces the process's stdin is called its **producing peer**.
-* Data that is travelling through the pipeline in the same direction as text through its constituent one-directional pipes, i.e. from producer to consumer, is said to **flow with the current**.
+- Data that is travelling through the pipeline in the same direction as text through its constituent one-directional pipes, i.e. from producer to consumer, is said to **flow with the current**.
-* Data that travels in the opposite direction, i.e. from consumer to producer, is said to **flow against the current**.
+- Data that travels in the opposite direction, i.e. from consumer to producer, is said to **flow against the current**.

 Note that a process has less than two peers in the following situations: